 RVRC is the only residential college that is situated outside University Town.
 Its residents benefit from its strategic location at the heart of the university, well connected and within walking proximity to several faculties.
 This location allows students quick and easy access to their classes as well as key student life amenities such the new Sports and Recreation Centre, Yusof Ishak House (Students Activities hub), the University Health and Wellness Centre and the NUS Track and Sports Fields.

-The college consists of 6 walk-up blocks, an 8-storey tower block and a new Annexe building.
+The college consists of 5 walk up blocks, an 8-storey tower block and a new Annexe building.
 The low-rise interconnected buildings house student rooms and are nestled against the backdrop of the Kent Ridge Forest, visually distinct with their brick-clad exteriors and courtyards with protected raintrees.
 The site has a rich heritage, as it was the former location for Kent Ridge Hall until November 2002.
 The tower block provides additional student accommodation.
-The Annexe houses the College’s administrative and faculty offices, teaching facilities, student activity spaces, multiple-purpose halls and the dining hall.
+All blocks including the tower block provide student accommodation that is equipped with lounges and pantries while the Annexe building houses the College’s administrative and faculty offices, teaching facilities, student activity spaces, multi-purpose halls and the dining hall.

 RVRC was formally established in April 2014 as the first Residential College at the main Kent Ridge campus and accepted its pioneer batch of Year One students in August 2014 with a one-year academic program offered to students from five different faculties.
 The college was housed in the former Ridge View Residences.
 As the college program gradually evolved and the student community grew, construction began in November 2015 for a new building to complement the needs of the college.
 The new Annexe building became operational in March 2017.